The best hotels in Mandalay

 The second mistake is skipping luxury because it feels excessive.
 Rosewood Mandalay near the Royal Palace and Awei Pila on the Irrawaddy Riverfront are two of the best hotels in Southeast Asia at their price point. not just in Myanmar.
 If the budget allows, these aren't splurges to justify.
 They're just genuinely good hotels that happen to cost more.

-Mandalay's best neighborhoods
+Mandalay's best hotel regions

 Downtown and the Royal Palace area are where most visitors should base themselves.
 If you're here for culture and walkability, the blocks around 26th Street and Zegyo Market put everything within reach.